bahamas10/hue-cli/README.md

     control phillips hue over the command line

     examples
-      hue config          # view the hue config hue lights          # get a list of lights hue lights 5        # get information about light 5 hue lights 5,6,7 on # turn lights 5 6 and 7 on hue lights on       # turn all lights on hue lights 1 ff0000 # turn light 1 red hue lights 1 red    # same as above hue help            # this message
+      hue config                  # view the hue config hue lights                  # get a list of lights hue lights 5                # get information about light 5 hue lights 5,6,7 on         # turn lights 5 6 and 7 on hue lights on               # turn all lights on hue lights 1 ff0000         # turn light 1 red hue lights 1 red            # same as above hue lights 4,5 colorloop    # enable the colorloop effect on lights 4 and 5 hue lights 4,5 clear        # clear any effects on lights 4 and 5 hue lights 1 state          # set the state on light 1 as passed in as JSON over stdin hue help                    # this message
-      hue register        # register this app to hue, done automatically hue search          # search for hue base stations
+      hue register                # register this app to hue hue search                  # search for hue base stations

     commands
       config, lights, help, register, search